-At Queen’s, I co-created 'Innovate Queen's' with the mission of creating a community of student creators/civic leaders and provide them with access to mentorship and resources in order to roll out their initiatives.
-Notable mentors of our club now include Forbes 30 under 30 alumni, global best selling authors and notable CEO's such as Tim Coburn, Jonathan Lacoste, Shahid Azim and Robin Sharma.
-As an added initiative to encourage practical ideation at school, I worked with a team of 12 to launch Queen's University’s first ever Hackathon - QHacks.
+Going back to Queen’s in 2015, I co-created 'Innovate Queen's' with the mission of creating a community of student creators/civic leaders and provide them with access to mentorship and resources in order to roll out their initiatives.
+Notable mentors of the organization now include Forbes 30U30 alumni, global best selling authors and notable founders such as Tom Coburn, James Beshara, and Robin Sharma.
+As an added initiative to encourage practical ideation at school, I worked with a team of 12 to launch Queen's University’s first ever Hackathon: QHacks.
 We received 1500+ applicants with a variety of top tier partners including Microsoft, TD & Deloitte.
 Since then, Qhacks has grown to one of the nation's largest Hackathons.

 In the summer just before my senior year, I joined Polar as an Intern, where I focused on a new product line that would allow publishers to seamlessly integrate and plug in native content on the Messenger platform.

 In my final year at Queen’s, I was selected as one of 60 top undergraduates across Canada to Venture for Canada (VFC); a fellowship focused on improving the Canadian technology landscape by providing fellows the ability to work at cutting-edge, homegrown startups and provide them the tools necessary to launch a successful entrepreneurial career after 2 years.